valera-rozuvan/todo/innovecs_work.md

 ## In progress ##

-- [ ] Create document with questions for today's (18.04.2014) meeting with Cale.
-Share with team.

 ## To be done ##

 - [ ] Jira issue [BLD-662](https://edx-wiki.atlassian.net/browse/BLD-662).
 PR for it is at [3275](https://github.com/edx/edx-platform/pull/3275).